-Michael Vlassoff joined the Guttmacher Institute, where he is currently a Senior Research Scientist, in 2008; he served as a consultant to the Institute from 2003 to 2008.
-Dr. Vlassoff is a population economist with 25 years of experience in the United Nations in the areas of modeling population-development interrelationships, economic aspects of fertility in developing countries and the costing of sexual and reproductive health services.
-Dr. Vlassoff’s work with the Institute has concentrated on analysis of the cost of abortion-related morbidity and mortality.
-He has recently undertaken pioneering studies on the health systems cost of unsafe abortion and contributed to the pilot study on the cost of unsafe abortion.
+Our esteemed colleague Dr. Michael Vlassoff passed away suddenly in November 2016.
+Dr. Vlassoff joined the Guttmacher Institute, where he was a Senior Research Scientist, in 2008; he served as a consultant to the Institute from 2003 to 2008.
+He made important contributions to the field of sexual and reproductive health research and he will be greatly missed.
+Dr. Vlassoff was a population economist with 25 years of experience in the United Nations in the areas of modeling population-development interrelationships, economic aspects of fertility in developing countries and the costing of sexual and reproductive health services.
+Dr. Vlassoff’s work with the Institute concentrated on analysis of the cost of abortion-related morbidity and mortality.
+He had recently undertaken pioneering studies on the health systems cost of unsafe abortion and contributed to the pilot study on the cost of unsafe abortion.
 Dr. Vlassoff obtained a Ph.D. in economics from the University of Pune.